WithSecureOpenSource/see/doc/tutorial_plugins.rst

 To conclude the chapter, we show the new script.
 The sample path, its execution command as well as the Hooks configuration path have been parametrised.

-Refer to the `Documetation <http://pythonhosted.org/python-see/user.html#hooks>`_ to see how to configure the Hooks.
+Refer to the `Documetation <http://pythonhosted.org/python-see/user.html#hooks>`_ to configure the Hooks.

 ::